Particular/docs.particular.net/nservicebus/messaging/dynamic-dispatch-and-routing.md

 When a message of type `UserCreated` is published, both handlers will be invoked independently which in itself is useful.
 However, this idea becomes more powerful as the system evolves and more functionality is added.

-Assume there is a separate process that needs to happen if a user is created as part of a campaign.
+Meanwhile, imagine there is a separate process that must happen if a user is created as part of an advertising campaign.
 For example, say the subscriber must register statistics about the campaign.
 In NServiceBus, this can be done by defining a new event and handler:

 snippet: DynamicDispatchEvolution